-The attenuation lengths in the right panel of Fig. 8 were obtained by plotting the value of the Moyal fit function as a function of distance at discrete wavelengths and fitting to an exponential.
-Note the structure in this dependence around 460 nm to 470 nm that corresponds to the region of the second peak in Fig. 5.
-This is a persistent feature and not an artifact of our measurements or the spectro-photometer response, and shows faintly in the left panel of Fig. 8 due to the lower resolution in that method.
+The attenuation lengths in Fig. 7a were obtained by plotting the value of the Moyal fit function as a function of distance at discrete wavelengths and fitting to an exponential.
+Note the structure in this dependence around 460-470 nm that corresponds to the region of the second peak in Fig. 4.
+This is a persistent feature and not an artifact of our measurements or the spectro-photometer response, and shows faintly in Fig. 7b due to the lower resolution in that method.